Bhavin-Pathak/inspirebox/README.md

 ### Interactive Elements

-- Hover animations on copy button
+- Hover animations on copy button and new quote button
 - Scale and glow effects
 - Smooth state transitions